Munawwar/preact-spa-starter-template/README.md

 - [Yorkie](https://www.npmjs.com/package/yorkie) git push linting hook
 - [Vitest](https://vitest.dev/) + [Preact testing library](https://preactjs.com/guide/v10/preact-testing-library/) + [Playwright](https://playwright.dev/)

-### Server?
+## Server?
 Why not serve directly from S3?

 You can upload your index.html to any static file hosting service (like AWS S3) and it will work.
-But understand that there will be a delay when the page loads.
+But I find adding a server as a good idea for multiple reasons:

+### Faster Loading

 How loading of a typical SPA works: HTML loads, then index.js loads, then route.js loads, then route's dependencies loads.
 These are happening in serial order.
 However if you have a server (doesn't matter which language; there are examples in `backend-examples/` directory), then you can preload all the dependencies in parallel (including CSS).